jagadesvar/jagadesvar/README.md

 - 🌍 Passionate about UI/UX Design, Web Development, and Generative AI

-- 👨‍💻 Currently diving into: Web Development and Generative AI
+- 👨‍💻 Currently diving into: DevOps, and Generative AI

 - 🎤 An art and design enthusiast, digital arts fanatic, and skilled public speaker